wp-plugins/agp-font-awesome-collection/readme.txt

 You can find [Live Demo](http://demo.agp.besaba.com/) on the plugin site.

+= New Features =

+Now You can use the Font Awesome Icons in the WordPress menu.
+At first, You must enable "Menu Icons" module on the plugin settings page in the Admin Panel.
+Then go to the Appearance > Menus, select necessary menu.
+For each menu item you can find additional drop-down list with the FA icons.

 = Plugin Features =

 * Install and activate the plugin.
 That's all you need to start using **519 Font Awesome 4.3 icons** on Your site;